wheidima/MSN/README.md

 MSN-69 is implemented in msn69.py

+You can finetune the model using main.py

 The paper is available [here](https://ieeexplore.ieee.org/document/9186792).

-Currently, I am updating the material on this repository.